 Expertise in the synthesis and structural characterization of air-sensitive compounds (including glove-box techniques) would be advantageous, however high-level training can be provided in these areas if necessary.

 The successful applicant will have experience in experimental aspects of small-molecule structure determination by X-ray crystallography, from crystal growth to preparation of data for publication.

 You should ideally have experience of organic chemistry for the purposes of ligand synthesis.
 You will be capable of working under your own initiative and leading a small research team consisting of PhD and undergraduate research students.
 Excellent communication and organizational skills are therefore required.

 Please contact Professor Richard Layfield by email (R.Layfield@sussex.ac.uk) for informal enquiries.

 The University is committed to equality and valuing diversity, and applications are particularly welcomed from women and black and minority ethnic candidates, who are under-represented in academic posts in Science, Technology, Engineering, Medicine and Mathematics (STEMM) at Sussex.

 Download our academic application form [DOC 199.50KB] and personal details and equal opportunities form [DOC 162.50KB] and fill in all sections.

 Email your completed application, and personal details and equal opportunities form, to email@example.com

-You should attach your application form and all documents to the email (don't use a web-based upload/weblink service) and use the format job reference number / job title / your name in the subject line.
+You should attach your application form and all documents to the email in PDF format (we are unable to accept applications as google.docs or .pages) and use the format job reference number / job title / your name in the subject line.

 You can also send your application by post to Human Resources Division, Sussex House, University of Sussex, Falmer, Brighton, BN1 9RH.